 74. Where a hearing is convened to consider an Umpire Complaint case, the following process shall be adhered to:

-the Umpire has the right to be accompanied (virtually) by an official of the Club (if a Club Umpire), or Hockey Panel Umpire or anyone else.
+the Umpire has the right to be accompanied (virtually) by an official of the Club (if a Club Umpire), or Munster Hockey Panel Umpire or anyone else.

 The Chair will introduce themselves and explain the procedure.